Tang Ti-sheng: Roles as mid to late teens

 According to Hong Kong Movie DataBase (HKMDB), Pak Yin (Chinese: 白燕) played Du Liniang (Chinese: 杜麗娘), as the lead actress in two Cantonese films.
 Both historical period dramas were adapted version of this story.
 Tang started his own piece later in 1956.

 In The Peony Pavilion (1940), Cheung Ying (Chinese: 張瑛) played the male lead Liu Mengmei (Chinese: 柳夢梅).

 In Beauty Raised from the Dead (1956), set in "Late Qing Dynasty and Early Republic of China", Cheung Wood-yau (Chinese: 張活游) played the male lead Liu Mengmei (Chinese: 柳夢梅).
 Tang borrowed the ending plot in this film as the magical ending for his last piece in 1959.

-Cheung Wood-yau worked closely with Tang and his wife in Hong Kong throughout 1942 to 1945 on stage as a Cantonese opera performer.
+Cheung Wood-yau worked closely with Tang and his wife in Hong Kong throughout1942 to 1945 on stage as a Cantonese opera performer.
 He played Jia Baoyu in a 1949 film, shortly after the war and before the era of "separation of cinema and opera" movement.

 Cantonese opera as his background, first and foremost career choice, was not widely known.
 Neither well-known fact is he finished training school around the same time as Luo Pinchao and Lau Hak Suen, a follower of Ma Sze Tsang singing style.

 With a physique very different from the beginning of his career or in 1949, he returned to his root in those few years to make quite a few operatic films with Tsi Law-lin, Mui Yee and Hung Sin Nui.
 These are the only record of his operatic performance.